-As a Dietitian I am seeing more and more people with Parkinson’s wanting to know if changing their diet can help their condition.
-To answer this question let’s explore more about Parkinson’s and how it can affect your body.
+As a Dietitian I am seeing more and more people with Parkinson’s wanting to know if changing their diet can help their symptoms.
+To answer this question let’s first explore more about Parkinson’s and how it can affect your body.

 Did you know…

 On average, 38 new cases of Parkinson’s are diagnosed in Australia every day.
-And, it is estimated that seven to 10 million people worldwide have Parkinson’s.
+And, it is estimated that seven to 10 million people worldwide live with this condition.

 What is Parkinson’s?